 (Single Post Feed)

-Note: By default, if you only add “/feed” to the end of the web address of your post, WordPress will return the comments left on your post, not the post content itself.
+Note: By default, if you only append “/feed” to the end of the web address of your post, WordPress will return the comments associated with your post, not the content of the post itself.

-Some your site users may only be interested in subscribing to content from specific categories.
-They may not want to subscribe to all of your site’s content.
+Some your site visitors may only be interested in syndicating content from one or two categories.
+They may not want to subscribe to your entire site’s feed.

 Just use the format below:

-The category feed now only includes content posted in this particular category …
+The category RSS feed now only contains content posted in this particular category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.